-(f) Continuing in Office as Independent Non-Executive Director (Resolutions 8 and 9)
+(e) Continuing in Office as Independent Non-Executive Director (Resolutions 9 and 10)

-The Nomination Committee has assessed the independence of Dato' Seri Abdul Azim Bin Mohd Zabidi and Datuk Yap Pak Leong, who have served as the Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years, and has recommended them to continue to act as the Independent Non-Executive Directors of the Company based on the following justifications:-
+The Nomination and Remuneration Committee has assessed the independence of Datuk Yap Pak Leong and Dato' Seri Abdul Azim Bin Mohd Zabidi, who have served as the Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years, and has recommended them to continue to act as the Independent Non-Executive Directors of the Company based on the following justifications:-

-- fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, would be able to function as a check and balance, bring an element of objectivity to the Board; - ii. have vast experience in the industry that could be shared with the Board but independent judgement to better manage and run the Company; - iii. familiar with the Company's business operations and the timber industry as they have served the Company for more than nine (9) years; - iv. have devoted sufficient time and attention to discharge the professional obligations for informed and balanced decision making; and - v. have exercised due care during their tenure as an Independent Non-Executive Directors of the Company and carried out their professional duties in the interest of the Company and shareholders.
+- fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, would be able to function as a check and balance, bring an element of objectivity to the Board; - ii. have vast experience in the industry that could be shared with the Board but independent judgement to better manage and run the Company; - ii. familiar with the Company's business operations and the timber industry as they have served the Company for more than nine (9) years; - iv. have devoted sufficient time and attention to discharge the professional obligations for informed and balanced decision making; and - v. have exercised due care during their tenure as an Independent Non-Executive Directors of the Company and carried out their professional duties in the interest of the Company and shareholders.